danielvegamyhre/minicache/README.md

 Before using minicache you will need to generate TLS certificates by performing the following steps:

-1. **Generate TLS certificates**: update config files `certs/client-ext.cnf` and `certs/server-ext.cnf` to include any hostnames and/or IPs of any servers you plan on running, then run `./gen.sh` which will generate the TLS certificates and store them in the appropriate location (`/certs`).
+1. Update config files `certs/client-ext.cnf` and `certs/server-ext.cnf` to include any hostnames and/or IPs of any servers you plan on running.
 If you plan on using Docker containers, the DNS hostnames should match those of the docker containers defined in `docker-compose.yml`.
 By default, the following hostnames and IPs are defined in the config files (note the hostnames match those defined in `docker-compose.yml`):

 ```
 subjectAltName = DNS:localhost,DNS:cacheserver0,DNS:cacheserver1,DNS:cacheserver2,DNS:cacheserver3,IP:0.0.0.0,IP:127.0.0.1
 ```

+2. Run `./gen.sh` which will generate the TLS certificates and store them in the appropriate location (`/certs`).

 ## Example 1: Run Distributed Cache Using Docker Containers